How to bake a potato in the oven

 Use russet potatoes

+The type of potato really matters.
 First step is to use russet potatoes.
-Russets have the highest amount of starch and the more starch in a potato means it will be more fluffy.
+Russets are the go-to baking potato because they are a starchy potato and the more starch in a potato means it will be more fluffy.

 Choose organic potatoes if you can